- Is my son safe at Millon International Lacrosse Camp?

 - How is the roommate request honored?

 - Will there be swimming pools and does my child need to pack a bathing suit?

 Is my son safe at Millon Lacrosse Camp?

 Safety is an important focus for us at Millon Lacrosse Camp.
 Throughout the 20 years of successful summer camp sessions and through our many more years of experience managing camps, Millon International has developed detailed rules and regulations in order to provide a safe atmosphere at the camp.

 Each camper stays in a specified dorm which is supervised 24 hours a day.
 Millon Camp hires a specific Safety Director whose job for the week is to oversee all safety details and monitor the campers.
 A requirement of our staff is that they are assigned to rooms on each of the floors with the campers.

 In addition, all of the SUNY schools have their own police force, which is stationed throughout the campus 24 hours, seven days a week.
 They will be touring the dorms and field areas throughout the week.
 After 10 p.m. the campus is only accessible through one main gated stationed by a SUNY police officer.

 When your son checks in for camp and there are specific medical problems we need to be aware of, we will arrange for him to visit with our certified trainer or Emergency Medical Technician at that time.

 Why should I attend Millon International Lacrosse Camp?

-Fifteen years ago, Mark Millon, one of the top lacrosse players in the world, developed what has become the premiere teaching camp for young lacrosse players.
+Twenty years ago, Mark Millon, one of the top lacrosse players in the world, developed what has become the premiere teaching camp for young lacrosse players.
 Mark is not only a great player but a student of the game and has developed a philosophy for teaching that has been the recipe for his success.